kassab902/artstyletransfer/index.md

 Now, we apply main ingredient to the mix, the attention!
 The two pairs of similar sized $$r_{41}$$ and $$r_{51}$$ images are pushed through the following equation:

-## The problem with VGG

-It's too big.
-[Unecessarily](https://machinethink.net/blog/compressing-deep-neural-nets/#:~:text=Since%20MobileNet%20is%2032%20times,paper%20by%20Han%20et%20al.) big.
-So, to make this app runnable on the mobile, we need to somehow make it smaller, without changing its outputs too much.
-Also, we don't want to train it anew.
-So, how do we do it?

 To be continued...